The EDPS is the EU’s independent data protection authority.

 In principle, a complaint to the EDPS will be inadmissible if you have not first contacted the institution or its data protection officer to rectify the matter; for instance, if you would like access your data, you should first request the institution to give you access.
 If you have not contacted the institution before complaining to the EDPS, please outline why in the form.

-Who can complain to us?
+Who can complain to us and what can you complain about?

 - excessive amounts of your personal data is being collected;